The sweet and faithful apple has been re-enchanting me during these darker autumn days.

 When you cut an apple crosswise, it forms the shape of a pentacle (a 5 pointed star).
 And, if you think about it, we humans are shaped like five-pointed stars when we spread our legs and stretch out our arms and count our heads.
 Apples remind us that we are sacred and whole in our bodies, here and now.

 Apples also provide a great source fiber and are a valuable digestion aid during these days of eating heavier, fatty foods to keep warm during winter.
 They provide quick energy (great to eat before a workout) and soothe inflammation in the body.
 Old folk remedies recommend eating warm baked apples for a sore throat and fevers.

-Native to many European cultures, the world wassail comes from the Anglo-Saxon word wes hal, or “be whole” - a wish for your beloved ones good health and wholeness.
+Native to many European cultures, the word wassail comes from the Anglo-Saxon word wes hal, or “be whole”—a wish for your beloved ones good health and wholeness.